-Today this blog earns us a nice monthly profit but that took us years to accomplish however it’s earned income but on a passive level.
+Today this blog earns us a nice monthly profit, but that took us years to accomplish; however, it’s made income but on a passive level.

-I still work on the blog every day whether I publish a blog post so I do spend time working on my cash hobby.
+I still work on the blog every day, whether I publish a blog post, so I spend time working on my cash hobby.

-It’s not that much in today’s money considering hight home prices in many parts of Ontario but the big thing is that we are debt-free.
+It’s not that much in today’s money considering high home prices in many parts of Ontario, but the big thing is that we are debt-free.

-Our house is fully paid off and our vehicle was purchased new with cash.
+Our house is fully paid off, and we purchased our vehicle new with cash.

 We pay ourselves first every month by investing in our retirement and our son’s future.

-These are not things we started when we became debt-free either, it has been on-going since we were in our 20’s.
+These are not things we started when we became debt-free either, and it has been ongoing since we were in our 20’s.

 Let’s have a look at some of our money-saving strategies that everyone should at some point evaluate.